- Children ages 4 and under are more likely to be injured in non-street locations around the home (driveway,

 - The majority of riding toy-related injuries occurs when a child falls from a toy.

-- Of all toy-related injuries, 55 percent are to the head and face area, which include the head, face, eyes, mouth and ears.
+- Of all toy-related injuries, 55 percent are to the head and face area, which include the head, face, eyes,

 - Always supervise children at play.